 The other challenge is if you try for a number that’s way too high, you completely price yourself out of the market and the position.
-You might even scare the hiring manager off and they will politely tell you that you are out of their budget, and never hear from them again.
+Then you might even scare the hiring manager off and they will politely tell you that you are out of their budget, and never hear from them again.

 But don’t worry.
 There are three parts to navigating the salary question successfully during a product management interview.

 Internal Recruiters (aka HR Managers or Talent Acquisition Specialists) want to lock you down at a rate that is within their budget.
 Go to any career page of your favorite companies and even the smaller ones have multiple roles that need to be filled.
 It is the responsibility of the internal recruiter to maintain the budget that is allocated for all the roles.
 One more point to add is that an internal recruiter looks better when they save the company money.

 External Recruiters (aka Technical Headhunter or Technical Recruiters) earn a commission or a percentage of your first-year annual salary.
 Therefore, these people are extremely incentivized to get you more money.
 In essence, the more money they make you, the more money they make.